 Who is developing The Medium?

-The developer of The Medium is Bloober Team, a Polish studio that has made a name for themselves within the horror genre.
+The developer of The Medium is Bloober Team, a Polish studio that has made a name for itself within the horror genre.
 Bloober Team's flagship franchise is Layers of Fear, though you may also know the team for its cyberpunk horror game Observer or its 2019 game adaption of Blair Witch, which was also an Xbox exclusive at launch.

 Speaking to GamesIndustry.biz, Piotr Babieno explained that "from the first day we talked about [making] horror games, we said we wanted to be the Blumhouse of the games industry."
 They've mostly lived up to that name, producing five solid horror games including Layers of Fear and Observer since 2016.
 Going forward, Babieno thinks the team will solely focus on horror games like how Blumhous focuses on horror movies.

 The Medium is a brand new franchise for the team, so it will be exciting to see what other innovative things Bloober Team does with it.
 The dual reality gameplay already seems incredibly ambitious.

 The Medium comes to PC and Series X on January 28, 2021.